zwhbio2017/clipipe_docs/docs/4_usage.md

 ```

-Other related tools are provided
+Other related tools are also provided:

 ```bash
 # PhyloGibbs